opentelekomcloud-docs/cloud-create/umn/source/index.rst

 4.1.
 How can I login in to Cloud Create
 ---------------------------------------

-You can log in to Cloud Create using an IAM user account with the **Tenant Administrator** role.
-This is the same credentials when you log in to the web console, **not the ICU account**.
+You can log in to Cloud Create using an **IAM user account** with the **Tenant Administrator** role.
+This is the the account created in the Identity Management of the Web console.
+If you do not have an IAM account, see Section :ref:`How to create an IAM user account`.

-If you do not have a user account in the IAM, see :ref:`How to login`.
+If you have an **ICU account** or you login from **Telekom MMS IdP via an SSO**, you can first login to the Web console and then create a new IAM account in the Web console.
+With the IAM account, you can login to Cloud Create.

 4.2.
 Which components are supported
 -----------------------------------